 Long-term Care Quality

 The next area we scored is long-term care.
 This facility was given a poor grade of F in this category.
 When nursing homes receive this type of score in long-term care it is often a bad sign for patient care and it may indicate that the nursing home is not as well-staffed.
 One of the statistics we considered in addition to nurse's aid hours is vaccines.
-This facility administered the pneumonia vaccine to 93.17073 percent of its patients.
+Candidly, we were a bit worried that this nursing home administered the pneumonia vaccine to just 49.13793 percent of its residents.
 Surprisingly, this nursing home was actually able to limit hospitalizations.
-With just 0.01 hospitalizations per 1,000 long-term resident days, this nursing home has less hospitalizations than the average nursing home.
-This is its best score in this category.
+With just 0.01 hospitalizations per 1,000 long-term resident days, this nursing home has less hospitalizations than the majority of nursing homes.
+This was its best score in this category.

 Rating Over Time